The Truth Behind White Tigers

 Saber was born with crossed eyes.
 Due to the inbreeding white tigers can be born with a multitude of birth defects including being blind or deaf.

 - When a facility is breeding white tigers, only 1 in every 30 is a “show quality” tiger, leaving the other 29 unwanted.

 - Unwanted cubs are often sold for the pets or parts trade, into roadside zoos, or otherwise discarded.

 - White tigers continue to be bred because they can be sold for a high profit and they attract attention due to their unique color.

 It is important to understand the truth and consequences about white tigers and how to help!

 - Avoid places that breed white tigers.
 Facilities who offer this, do it for the money, if they are no longer making money, they will end the practice.

-- Educate others on the truth behind white.
+- Educate others on the truth behind white tigers.
 Many times people simply do not know the facts about white tigers.

-- Visit accredited facilities that are committed to conservation or rescuing wild animals an that do not exploit animals.
+- Visit accredited facilities that are committed to conservation or rescuing wild animals and that do not exploit animals.